 There is a similar preoccupation with words and their meaninglessness in Sam Bourne’s thriller To Kill the President, which was published in June 2017.
 The novel’s Steve Bannon-type character, Crawford McNamara, tells a White House staffer, ‘you still think it’s all about facts and data and reason and science and all those things you built your lives and your careers on.
 But none of that matters any more.’
 The erosion of an agreed basis for reality is fertile ground for the novelist, who is likely to think both that reason and science and ‘all those things’ do matter, but also to have a sense of the power of thwarted emotions, and the lure of the human desire for a bigger, more abstract sense of belonging and meaning.

 It’s not just novelists, of course.
 One of the most compelling artistic responses to Brexit so far has been Grayson Perry’s vases, Matching Pair, which display the symbols and beliefs of a divided nation (many of them shared by both sides) on objects as fragile as the nation’s current truce.
 Carol-Ann Duffy attempted something similar with her play My Country: A Work In Progress, which played at the National Theatre in early 2017, and was shown on BBC2 in November 2017.
 It used verbatim testimony to explore the state of the nation.
-And Mike Bartlett’s play Albion at the Almeida last year wrestled with the way that ambitions to preserve the past and to recreate a better world are alike overshadowed by impersonal, intractable forces.
+And Mike Bartlett’s play Albion at the Almeida in 2017 wrestled with the way that ambitions to preserve the past and to recreate a better world are alike overshadowed by impersonal, intractable forces.

 Most of the artistic responses so far have come from an anti-Trump, Remainer perspective (although, in the best work, this isn’t necessarily very obvious).
 A UK Creative Industries Federation survey found that 96 per cent of the Federation’s members were Remainers, and the cultural community is one-sided enough to have inspired Leavers to set up a group called Artists4Brexit in protest at what they see as their isolation and exclusion.
 Among novelists, Susan Hill and Dreda Say Mitchell are rare examples of notable Leavers.
 In the United States, the street artist Sabo (an example of his work is a billboard proclaiming ‘Black Lives Are Just Matter’) is the most prominent of a handful of street artists working in Los Angeles who don’t share the liberal consensus, although their work feels like trolling, and it’s hard to see it as more than a provocation.